 “Hockets for Two Voices is a work of effortless beauty & concision.
 It sounds like Bach and Blade Runner at the same time.” — David Longstreth (Dirty Projectors)

-The practice of hocketing is defined by splitting a melody across multiple parts, often in very surprising ways.
-While the form dates back to the vocal music of medieval Europe, it is also found in music from all over the world.
+Hocketing refers to the practice of splitting a melody across multiple parts, often in very surprising ways.
+While the form dates back to the vocal music of medieval Europe, it’s also found in indigenous folk practices from all over the world.
+For O’Reilly, who grew up in a household filled with classical music, but who was drawn to the study of musical cognition and perception, her pursuit of hocketing is a natural extension of her interests.

 All tracks performed and recorded by Meara O’Reilly in Los Angeles CA, April 2017-June 2018